grafana/grafana/docs/sources/panels-visualizations/visualizations/datagrid/index.md

 ## Selecting series

-If there are multiple series, you can set the Datagrid panel to display the preferred dataset using the **Select series** dropdown in the panel options.
+If there are multiple series, you can set the datagrid to display the preferred dataset using the **Select series** dropdown in the panel options.

-## Using Datagrid
+## Using datagrids

-Datagrid offers various ways of interacting with your data.
+Datagrids offer various ways of interacting with your data.
 You can add, edit, move, clear, and remove rows and columns; use the inbuilt search functionality to find specific data; and convert field types or freeze horizontal scroll on a specific column.

 ### Add data